hitoshi-watase/sercrod/docs/reference/directives/input.md

 `*input` provides a two-way binding between a control and a data expression:

 - Data to UI:
-  - On render, Nablla evaluates the expression from `*input` and sets the control’s current value, checked state, or selection.
+  - On render, Sercrod evaluates the expression from `*input` and sets the control’s current value, checked state, or selection.
 - UI to data:
-  - When the user interacts with the control, Nablla writes the new value back to the expression using `assign_expr`.
+  - When the user interacts with the control, Sercrod writes the new value back to the expression using `assign_expr`.
   - Optional filters (`model_out` and `input_in`) can transform data when rendering or capturing input.
 - Staged vs live data:
   - If the host has staged data (`this._stage`), `*input` writes into the staging area.